iriselia/cmaid_example/README.md

 Purify is particularly suited for C++ development with [Visual Studio](http://www.visualstudio.com/) and [XCode](https://developer.apple.com/xcode/) while being mostly compatible with any other build environments supported by CMake.

 Purify is a work in progress.
-If you are not familiar with CMake, it is strongly advisable to use Purify only with Visual Studio.
+If you are not familiar with CMake, it is strongly advisable to use Purify only under Windows or Mac OS X

 Sameple Program
 ---------------